Lokno/WaveScribe/README.md

 > WaveScribe strength input.png [output.png "message"]

-The message is encoded into input.png and the result is saved to output.png If no output image is provided, the application attempts to decode a message from input.png The strength value indicates how strongly the data will be encoded into the image.
+The message is encoded into input.png and the result is saved to output.png.
+If no output image is provided, the application attempts to decode a message from input.png.
+The strength value indicates how strongly the data will be encoded into the image.
-It is required for encoding and decoding the image
+It is required for encoding and decoding the image.

 ## Process ##